 When picking up a load from the ground, approach the load slowly and carefully align the truck square with the load.
 The forks should be adjusted to fit the load or pallet being handled and spread as wide as possible to provide good stability and balance.
 Before lifting, be sure the load is centered and the forks are fully under and supporting the load.
-Fork length should be at least 2/3 of load length.
-With the lift and tilt controls, adjust the forks to the correct height and angle for freely engaging the load pallet.
-Move forward until the forks are squarely and completely under the load.
+Fork length should be at least

+2/3 of load length.
+With the lift, reach and tilt controls, adjust the forks to the correct height and angle for freely engaging the load pallet.
+Move forward until the outriggers are square to the load, then reach the forks out and completely under the load.
+Raise the load until it clears the outriggers, then retract the load fully.